raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 122. What is a clusterrolebinding?

+     Answer: Used to grant the permissions defined in a ClusterRole to a particular group or user within a given namespace.
+     It binds a ClusterRole to a set of subjects (users, groups, or service accounts), thereby defining which permissions are granted to those subjects within the scope of the entire cluster.
-     Answer: It is valid Kubernetes object that links a subject (e.g. an user) to a role.
+     It is valid Kubernetes object that links a subject (e.g. an user) to a role.
      This is how a user gets all the permissions that role has.
 (Much like AWS)

 ## .